-Morningstar is one of the more well-known financial information and research sites out there.
+Morningstar Review: They are one of the more well-known financial information and research sites out there.
 They’ve been in operation since 1984.
 Hence our Morningstar review.
 The site’s best known for its investment analysis and up-to-date news coverage of the stock market.
 But there’s more to Morningstar than just stock research!
 Morningstar actually operates an asset management arm that has a total AUM of nearly $250 billion.
 In fact, many people don’t even know that Morningstar is a publicly traded company.
 The ticker symbol is NASDAQ: $MORN.
 The company has a market cap of over $10 billion .
 In fact, they’re a component of the Russell 1000 index too!

 Anyone can use Morningstar for its trusted market research and news.
 Hence our Morningstar review.
 But if you really want to use the site as a source for researching investments, make sure you can rely on the fundamentals of the stocks.
 Morningstar can provide all of the fundamental information for stocks and funds including balance sheets, financial information, and past performance.
 But don’t expect to see any technical analysis or charting on Morningstar.